 > Drive safely and follow the rules of the road.
 If you do not receive a speeding ticket in NY then insurance rates will not increase.

 > Fight your traffic ticket instead of pleading guilty and paying it.
-An experienced NY traffic attorney like the attorneys at The Rosenblum Law Firm can negotiate a plea bargain that results in reduced points on your driving record or fight your ticket at trial in an attempt to get it dismissed.
+An experienced NY traffic attorney like the attorneys at Rosenblum Law can negotiate a plea bargain that results in reduced points on your driving record or fight your ticket at trial in an attempt to get it dismissed.

 If you have received one or more speeding tickets in NY and you are concerned about increasing insurance rates, then it is highly recommended that you contact an aggressive NY traffic lawyer who has a record of successfully combating traffic tickets.
 Call us now at 1-888-434-0406 for a free attorney consultation.